-Best practices suggest that you should start the roadmapping by first prioritizing all your projects, features and initiatives and then moving your attention to the visualisations.
+Best practices suggest that you should start the roadmapping by first prioritizing all your projects, features, and initiatives and then moving your attention to the visualizations.

 No, don't just take our word for it.
 Even the most seasoned product managers repeatedly state that the moment you note down your core strategic drivers and resulting priorities, you give clarity to everyone on the team and get them aligned on your vision.

 With this in mind, here's a simple 3 step guide to help you create a priority-based roadmap:

 This might sound like a loaded term.
 But really it is as simple as defining your strategic value and cost drivers that you want to use to rate your features and projects against.
 It's about defining a system that gets you an objective base to make decisions.

 Let's look at an example.
 Say you are developing a web app and need to create a product roadmap to provide guidance for the upcoming six months.
 To do this you might use revenue increase, customer value, and user experience as your value criteria.
 On the cost side, you can keep it simple and only look at the number of days you need to develop a new feature.

 Next, you can use a weighted scoring model to rate your features and projects against one another by assigning ratings across all your value and cost drivers for each initiative.
 Depending on your needs you could also deploy different rating scales per criteria like monetary value, percentages, 0 to 10 scales, or even t-shirt-sizes (S / M / L sizes).